 This tutorial will show you how to load any Pantone swatches in your Adobe Illustrator workspace including paper (Coated, Uncoated, etc) and cotton (TCX / TPX) books.
+This is a great way to mock up fabric for your clothing line in Illustrator.

 Q: Where do I find the Pantone colors in Illustrator?